cheslijones/wsl2-minikube/README.md

 3. [Install `docker`](https://docs.docker.com/engine/install/ubuntu/) directly into WSL2:

-   If you'd rather not have to use `sudo` then also do:
+   Run the following command so you don't have to use `sudo` for `docker` commands:
    ```
    sudo usermod -aG docker $USER
    ```